 Tax when moving residency

-If you are a long-term resident of Poland you are deemed a permanent resident for tax purposes.
+If you are a long-term resident of Poland you are deemed to be a permanent resident for tax purposes.
 Should you move, your tax affairs will come under the jurisdiction of your country of residence.

 Fin services – retirement planning